sodapopcan/shipping_materials/README.md

 ## Dependencies

 `wkhtmltopdf` if used for PDF generation.
-The call to it is made as a linux command therefore this plugin will not work on Windows yet.
+The call to it is made as a linux command therefore this functionality will not work on Windows.

 `gzip` is used for the zip functionality.